 Navigating diet advice during pregnancy can be confusing but if you follow the advice above and maintain a sensible and balanced diet during pregnancy, this is the best start you can give yourself and your baby.

-Looking for one-to-one support for your pregnancy concerns?
-Book a consultation with our private midwives who can provide specialist advice at a time that suits you.
+Looking for one-to-one advice on eating well during pregnancy?
+Book a consultation with our pregnancy nutritionists who can provide specialist advice at a time that suits you.

 Dr Alice Wood, Naytal Medical Advisor